 So what do we serve alongside what I consider to be the best deep fried turkey recipe?
 EASY side dishes, of course!
 Basically the rest of our Thanksgiving meal is pretty traditional, as far as side dishes go.

-You’ll want to check out my favorite recipes for cream corn casserole, green bean casserole, make ahead mashed potatoes, stuffing muffins, cranberry salad, and of course, pumpkin pie… Each has a unique twist to make it a little new and different and/or to save time in the kitchen!
+You’ll want to check out my favorite recipes for creamed corn casserole, green bean casserole, make ahead mashed potatoes, stuffing muffins, cranberry Jello salad, and of course, pumpkin pie… Each has a unique twist to make it a little new and different and/or to save time in the kitchen!

 And who doesn’t want to be able to spend more time with family and friends outside of the kitchen on Thanksgiving Day?!?

 Deep Fried Turkey Breast

-You can also deep fry a turkey breast in your electric turkey fryer!
+You can also make a fried turkey breast in your electric turkey fryer!
 Follow the directions above, and then lower the cooking temperature to 325 degrees after submerging the turkey breast in the oil.
 Cook for approximately 7 minutes per pound, until a meat thermometer (I like this inexpensive digital one) inserted in the breast reads at least 165 degrees.